CS1102proj-Cache/CS1102/index.md

           <ul>Capitalizing the first letter of a string using JavaScript string manipulation.</ul>
           <ul>Accessing and modifying HTML elements using the getElementById() method.</ul>
           <ul>Modifying the text content of HTML elements using the textContent property.</ul>
+          <ul>Adding a scrolling bar to a section using CSS overflow property.</ul>

 </div>